luispedro/imread/README.rst

 .. image:: https://travis-ci.org/luispedro/imread.png
        :target: https://travis-ci.org/luispedro/imread

-Python versions 2.6, 2.7, 3.3, and 3.4 are officially supported.
+Python versions 2.6, 2.7, 3.3+ are officially supported.

 Python 3.2 (and earlier versions in the Python 3 series) are officially **not supported**.
-Patches will be accepted if they do not mess up anything else, but bug reports will not be considered.
+Patches will be accepted if they do not mess up anything else, but bug reports will not be considered as very high priority.

 History
 ~~~~~~~